 Mount Hope Farm

-The site offers more than 200 acres of historic buildings and pristine farmland including streams, water views, meadows, pastures and ponds.
-On the National Register of Historic Places, the farm is a sight to be seen.
+Included on the National Register of Historic Places, the site offers more than 200 acres of historic buildings and pristine farmland including streams, water views, meadows, pastures and ponds.
 Country walkways and trails lead to Cove Cabin.
-The grounds are open to the public year round.
+The grounds are open to the public year-round.
 Tours of the Governor Bradford House (circa 1745) are available by appointment.
-Enjoy an overnight stay in one of the farms well-appointed guestrooms.
+Enjoy an overnight stay in one of the farm's well-appointed guestrooms.
 The property is perfect for receptions, corporate and special events.
-250 Metacom Ave., Bristol, 401-254-1745, www.mounthopefarm.com
+250 Metacom Ave., Bristol, 401-254-1745, www.mounthopefarm.org

 Site of circa 1638 trading posts established by Rhode Island founder Roger Williams and trader Richard Smith.
-The location was the center of seventeenth-century land disputes between the Narragansett Tribe, Rhode Island, Connecticut and Massachusetts.
-This location was one of the largest eighteenth-century Rhode Island slave-holding plantations.
-Award-winning twentieth-century restoration includes period gardens.
+The location was the center of 17th-century land disputes between the Narragansett Tribe, Rhode Island, Connecticut and Massachusetts.
+This location was one of the largest 18th-century Rhode Island slave-holding plantations.
+Award-winning 20th-century restoration includes period gardens.
 55 Richard Smith Dr., North Kingstown, 401-294-3521, www.smithscastle.org

 South County Museum